mmzsource/2015-nextbuild-cqrs-from-the-trenches/presentation-text.md

   Goals: Give the audience a first glimps of WHY you would want CQRS -->

-We'll dive into the WHY and HOW a lot deeper, but let me give you a glimps of one of the main goals of CQRS: CQRS aims to help developers build scalable and extensible applications.
+We'll dive into the WHY and HOW a lot deeper, but let me give you a glimpse of one of the main goals of CQRS: CQRS aims to help developers build scalable and extensible applications.
 Bear with me, we'll explain in detail what separation of writes and reads has to do with that.
 But let's first discuss two other important terms: commands (or writes) and queries (or reads)

 ## Sheet 6 - Command